ethereum/EIPs/EIPS/eip-X.md

 - This scheme shall require one day between commit and reveal per lock, but allow simultaneous commits and reveals for different locks.

 ### Bounty funds
-#TODO
+Funds covering 50,000 gas for each unsolved lock shall be sent to the contract as a bounty.

-Funds covering 6,000,000 gas for each unsolved lock shall be sent to the contract as a bounty.
 The funds must be updated to cover this amount as the value of gas increases.
 The contract shall accept any additional funds from any account as a donation to the bounty.

 ### Providing the Final Solution